simeononsecurity/simeononsecurity.ch/content/articles/what-is-a-common-indicator-of-a-phishing-attempt/index.en.md

 ### **6. Unexpected Attachments**

-When dealing with potential phishing attempts, it is crucial to exercise caution when encountering **unexpected email attachments**, particularly those originating from **unknown senders**.
+When dealing with potential phishing attempts, you need to exercise caution when encountering **unexpected email attachments**, particularly those originating from **unknown senders**.
 These attachments could harbor **malicious software or viruses** that can compromise the security of your computer and personal data.
 It is advisable to refrain from **opening attachments** unless you were specifically expecting them and have thoroughly **verified the source**.

 **Example**: Let's say you receive an email from an unfamiliar sender claiming to be an invoice from a well-known company.
 The email might contain an attachment named "Invoice.pdf" and state that urgent action is required.
-However, before opening the attachment, it is essential to verify the legitimacy of the email and its source.
+However, before opening the attachment, you need to verify the legitimacy of the email and its source.
 Phishing attempts often use deceptive tactics to trick users into opening malicious attachments.

 To protect yourself from such risks, remember the following guidelines: